Why are there so many Bed and Breakfasts for sale in Niagara on the Lake?

 What is a Bed & Breakfast Worth in Niagara on the Lake?

-The majority of the value in Bed & Breakfasts that are for sale in Niagara on the Lake is in the real estate, next are the chattels in the house.
-The value in the name, website and reputation is harder to determine and yet they are very important for the first 3 years as you are establishing your own clientele.
+The value in Bed & Breakfasts that are for sale in Niagara on the Lake is in the real estate.
+The chattels in the house may or may not be included and yes there is some value int he furniture for you the buyer because it is going to save you time but really what is the value of a used mattress.
+The value in the name, website and reputation is harder to determine and yet they are very important for the first 2 years as you are establishing your own clientele.
+However in Niagara on the Lake very Little if any value is put on it, mainly because I know that it takes maybe 2 years to get to full swing.

 Things to consider